-Along with colleagues and lab members, I have developed a psychological construction of emotion, called the Conceptual Act Theory, which uses this logic.
-The CAT hypothesizes that physical changes in the natural world (internal physical changes occurring within a perceiver, and sensory changes in the world such as other people's facial muscle movements, actions, the physical surroundings, etc.) become real as emotion (as fear, anger, etc.) when they are categorized as such using emotion concept knowledge within a perceiver.
-These concepts have been learned from language, socialization, and other cultural artifacts within the person's day-today experience.
-We refer to an act of categorization as a "situated conceptualization", meaning that the conceptual knowledge that is brought to bear is during an act of categorization is tied to the situation, enactive, and prepares a perceiver for situated action (Barrett, 2006, 2012, 2013; Barrett, Wilson-Mendenhall, & Barsalou, in press a, b; Wilson-Mendenhall et al., 2011).
+Along with colleagues and lab members.
+I have developed a psychological construction of emotion, called the conceptual act theory (CAT), which uses this logic.
+The CAT hypothesizes that physical changes in the natural world (internal physical changes occurring within a perceiver, and sensory changes from the world such as from other people's facial muscle movements, actions, the physical surroundings, etc.) become real as emotion (as fear, anger, etc.) when they are categorized as such using emotion concept knowledge within a perceiver.
+These concepts have been learned from language, socialization, and other cultural artifacts within the person's day-to-day experience.
+We refer to an act of categorization as a "situated conceptualization," meaning that the conceptual knowledge that is brought to bear during an act of categorization is tied to the situation, is enactive, and prepares a perceiver for situated action (Barrett, 2006, 2012, 2013; Barrett, Wilson-Mendenhall, & Barsalou, 2014, in press; Wilson-Mendenhall, Barrett, Simmons, & Barsalou, 2011).
 The process of combining incoming sensory input (from the body and from the surroundings) with learned, category knowledge within the brain of the perceiver is a normal part of what it means to be conscious.
-Situated conceptualizing is instantaneous, ongoing, obligatory, and automatic (meaning, a person will have rarely have a sense of agency, effort or control in constructing an emotion).
+Situated conceptualizing is instantaneous, ongoing, obligatory, and automatic (meaning, a person will rarely have a sense of agency, effort, or control in constructing an emotion).
 It rarely happens because of a deliberate, conscious goal to figure things out.
 It is via the process of conceptualizing that physical changes acquire functions that do not have on their own (i.e., without conceptualization).

-We hypothesize that any conceptual act is embodied, because prior experience, in the form of category knowledge, comes "on-line" as the activation of sensory and motor neurons, reaching down to influence bodily activations and/or their representations and sensory processing.
+We hypothesize that any conceptual act is embodied, because prior experience, in the form of category knowledge, comes "online" as the activation of sensory and motor neurons, reaching down to influence bodily activations and/or their representations and sensory processing.
 Conceptual acts are also self-perpetuating, such that experiences created today reach forward to shape the trajectory of future experiences.
 Our hypothesis is that this is the way the mind works: the act of seeing, or feeling, or thinking is at once a perception, an emotion, and a cognition.
 All mental states are, in fact, embodied conceptualizations of internal bodily sensations and incoming sensory input.
 These conceptualizations are situated in that they use highly context-dependent representations that are tailored to the immediate situation.

-There are four unique hypotheses about emotions that derive from our view of situated conceptualizations: (1) emotions, like other mental state categories, are conceptual categories, consisting of populations of instances that are tailored to the environment; as a result, there is meaningful variation within each emotion category; (2) each instance of any emotion is constructed within the brain's functional architecture for creating situated conceptualizations, involving domain-general core systems; as a result, instances belonging to different emotion categories (or even non-emotional categories, such as cognitions or perceptions) have some degree of similarity to one another; (3) emotional episodes cannot be deconstructed and reduced into these domain general systems but instead emerge from their interaction; therefore, the workings of each system cannot be studied alone and must be holistically understood within the momentary state of the brain, body and the surrounding context; (4) being emergent states, emotional episodes have functional features that physical states, alone, do not have.
-These are discussed in more detail in Barrett (2013) and in Barrett, Wilson-Mendenhall, & Barsalou (in press, a).
+There are four unique hypotheses about emotions that derive from our view of situated conceptualizations: (a) emotions, like other mental state categories, are conceptual categories, consisting of populations of instances that are tailored to the environment; as a result, there is meaningful variation within each emotion category; (b) each instance of any emotion is constructed within the brain's functional architecture for creating situated conceptualizations, involving domain-general core systems; as a result, instances belonging to different emotion categories (or even nonemotional categories, such as cognitions or perceptions) have some degree of similarity to one another; (c) emotional episodes cannot be deconstructed and reduced into these domaingeneral systems but instead emerge from their interaction; therefore, the workings of each system cannot be studied alone and must be holistically understood within the momentary state of the brain, body, and the surrounding context; (d) being emergent states, emotional episodes have functional features that physical states, alone, do not have.
+These are discussed in more detail in Barrett (2012) and in Barrett et al. (in press).